-I was born in Porto Alegre, Southern Brazil, where I studied at the Federal University of Rio Grande do Sul (UFRGS).
-In 2005, I joined the UFRGS Grupo de Estudos Musicais (Music Studies Group) as an undergraduate research assistant.
-The Group, coordinated by Maria Elizabeth Lucas, is an interdisciplinary collective focused on ethnomusicological research.
+I was born in Porto Alegre, Brazil, where I studied at the Federal University of Rio Grande do Sul (UFRGS).
+In 2005, I joined the UFRGS Grupo de Estudos Musicais (Music Studies Group) as an undergraduate research assistant under Dr. Maria Elizabeth Lucas’s supervision.

-In 2008, after finishing my Bachelor of Music at UFRGS, I moved to the US to start my graduate studies with Veit Erlmann at UT-Austin.
-My Master’s thesis is an ethnographic study of visual music (from abstract cinema to liquid shows, from DJ/VJ performances to software development) as it evolved in Los Angeles (where I conducted fieldwork in 2009).
+In 2008, after finishing my Bachelor of Music at UFRGS, I moved to the US to start my graduate studies with Dr. Veit Erlmann at UT-Austin.
+My Master’s thesis is an ethnographic study of visual music (from abstract cinema to liquid shows, from DJ/VJ performances to software development) as it evolved in Los Angeles — where I conducted fieldwork in 2009.

-I’m an Assistant Professor in the Department of Performance Studies at Texas A&M University.
+I’m currently an Assistant Professor in the Department of Performance Studies at Texas A&M University.

 interests: actor-network theory, sound studies, performance studies, governmentality, public administration, law